Grape: Grapevines

-Trade

-Distribution and production
+Distribution of agriculture

-According to the Food and Agriculture Organization (FAO), 75,866 square kilometers of the world are dedicated to grapes.
+In 2023, the world total of land dedicated to grape growing (in hectares, ha) was 6595680 ha.
+By country dedicating farmland for grape growing in 2023, Spain had 913000 ha, France 753340 ha, Italy 713350 ha, and China 607030 ha.
 Approximately 71% of world grape production is used for wine, 27% as fresh fruit, and 2% as dried fruit.
-A portion of grape production goes to producing grape juice to be reconstituted for fruits canned "with no added sugar" and "100% natural".
-The area dedicated to vineyards is increasing by about 2% per year.

 There are no reliable statistics that break down grape production by variety.
 It is believed that the most widely planted variety is Sultana, also known as Thompson Seedless, with at least 3,600 km2 (880,000 acres) dedicated to it.
 The second most common variety is Airén.
 Other popular varieties include Cabernet Sauvignon, Sauvignon blanc, Cabernet Franc, Merlot, Grenache, Tempranillo, Riesling, and Chardonnay.

+Production

+In 2023, world production of grapes was 72.5 million tonnes, led by China with 19% of the total, with Italy and France as major secondary producers (table).

+Exports

+In 2023, the leading exporters of grapes were Peru and Chile, each with more than half a million tonnes (table).

 Table and wine grapes

 Commercially cultivated grapes can usually be classified as either table or wine grapes, based on their intended method of consumption: eaten raw (table grapes) or used to make wine (wine grapes).
-While almost all of them belong to the same species, Vitis vinifera, table and wine grapes have significant differences, brought about through selective breeding.
+The sweetness of grapes depends on when they are harvested, as they do not continue to ripen once picked.
+While almost all belong to the same species, Vitis vinifera, table and wine grapes have significant differences, brought about through selective breeding.
 Table grape cultivars tend to have large, seedless fruit (see below) with relatively thin skin.
 Wine grapes are smaller, usually seeded, and have relatively thick skins (a desirable characteristic in winemaking, since much of the aroma in wine comes from the skin).

-Wine grapes also tend to be very sweet: they are harvested at the time when their juice is approximately 24% sugar by weight.
+Grapes accumulate sugars as they grow on the grapevine through the transportation of sucrose molecules that are produced by photosynthesis from the leaves.
+During ripening the sucrose molecules are hydrolyzed (separated) into glucose and fructose.
+Wine grapes tend to be very sweet: they are harvested at the time when their juice is approximately 24% sugar by weight.
 By comparison, commercially produced "100% grape juice", made from table grapes, is usually around 15% sugar by weight.